zielmicha/gitjoin/README.md

 ### Enabling SSH Git transport

 Gitjoin only overrides OpenSSH authorized_keys if `authorized_keys.custom` file exists in your home directory.
-It will append its content to generated keys.
+It will be appended to generated authorized_keys.

     touch ~/.ssh/authorized_keys
     mv ~/.ssh/authorized_keys ~/authorized_keys.custom